Be a Well-Informed Houseplant Buyer - 27 East

 As for plants that I can and do recommend here are a few, but again, read up on them and know what they like and don’t.
 Virtually all the Philodendrons and their relatives are great and accommodating houseplants.
 Some like to climb, and others, like the Philodendron selloum, tend to form a mound and make great plants but can still take up a great deal of space.
 The P. selloum tend to be large and prefer a pot at least 2 feet wide when mature.
 They’re easy, exotic and will take up space if you’ve got it.

 Ficus also make great houseplants, be it the types with long elliptical leaves in green, near black or multicolored or the smaller-leaved Ficus benjimina with its smaller leaves on a well-branched tree-like structure.
 Don’t freak out when this plant drops leaves.
 It’s a deciduous plant and will continually drop leaves and replace them.
-The fiddle-leaf Ficus has become very popular in the last decade, and while a taller plant, it’s very easy to care for and tolerates lower light levels.
+The fiddle-leaf Ficus has become very popular in the last decade, and while a taller plant it’s very easy to care for and tolerates lower light levels.

 Peperomias are another group of smaller plants that do well in homes as are the viny Pothos, Calatheas and Stromanthe.
 And don’t forget the orchids.
 Also keep in mind that you can always add water to a plant.
 But — and this is important — it’s nearly impossible to get a plant to recover from being overwatered.

 So go forth and buy.
-Experiment with smaller and less expensive plants then work up to larger or more challenging varieties.
+Experiment with smaller and less expensive plants that work up to larger or more challenging varieties.
 Make sure you have the space and don’t have more than one person do the watering.
 It’s one of the few things with plants that you can’t undo.
 Keep growing.

 AutorMore Posts from Andrew Messinger